open-telemetry/opentelemetry-specification/specification/trace/api.md

 In implementations of the API, the `TracerProvider` is expected to be the stateful object that holds any configuration
 (such as SpanProcessors and Exporters in the default SDK).
-Implementations might require the user to specify such configuration properties when creating the `TracerProvider`, or rely on external configuration, e.g. when using the provider pattern.

 Normally, the `TracerProvider` is expected to be accessed from a central place.
 Thus, the API SHOULD provide a way to set/register and access